niclash/msg-eval/matrix.md

 :seven: RabbitMQ "Clustering Mode" is CP.
 RabbitMQ "Shovel" and "Federation" is AP.
 However the AP modes have non-desirable side effects, such as "A client connecting to any broker can only see queues in that broker." which means that clients needs to understand topology and queue routing.

-:eight: There is a rumor that Datastax can provide commercial support.
-They have Pulsar-as-a-Service, and seems to generally recommend it over Kafka, but I can't find it on their website.